jadissa/jWeather/README.md

 - In your terminal, run ```crontab -e```
 - Paste the following into your crontab:
 - ```0 * * * * /path/to/php /path/to/jWeather/artisan weather:generate-image```
-- Ensure your terminal has full disk access if issues are encountered

-Note:
-- Full disk access for your terminal should not be necessary, as it has not been during my testing

 #### Enable Weather Display
 - Drag new 'Image' Geeklet to your desktop